Home Page

 Step #4

-Equip your router with the bit and set the depth to route approximate 3/16" of the flooring at a pass.
+Equip your router with the bit and set the depth to route approximately 3/16" of the flooring at a pass.
 This will prevent overheating and failure of the routing bit.

-Route around the inside of the template clockwise until you have routed flush to the sub floor.
+Route around the inside of the template clockwise until you have routed flush to the subfloor.
+Vacuum between the passes thoroughly.
 Remove the router template.

 Step #5